Chicken Tikka Masala – creamy, perfectly spicy, and ready in 30 minutes! you won’t believe how easy it is to make this at home!

 Instructions

-- COOK CHICKEN: Heat a large, deep nonstick skillet over medium high heat.
+3. COOK RICE AND CHICKEN: Get your rice started cooking according to package directions.
+Then, heat a large, deep nonstick skillet over medium high heat.
 Heat 1-2 tablespoons of oil.
 Cook the chicken in batches, undisturbed, until each piece is nice and browned on the outside.
 Remove from pan and set aside.
 (Chicken does not need to be fully cooked at this point.)

 Notes